dnh-bot/dnh-werewolf-bot/README.md

 FINISH ALL TEST CASES SUCCESSFULLY
 ```

-Tips: you can reduce the DELAY_TIME for faster run
+Tips: you can reduce the TEST_THREAD_DELAY_TIME for faster run

 # How to run bot on free deployment service